remarkjs/remark/packages/remark-stringify/readme.md

 Use of remark plugins could also open you up to other attacks.
 Carefully assess each plugin and the risks involved in using them.

+For info on how to submit a report, see our [security policy][security].

 ## Contribute

 See [`contributing.md`][contributing] in [`remarkjs/.github`][health] for ways